Shenzhen Metro

-The Shenzhen Metro (深圳地铁) is the rapid transit system for the city of Shenzhen in Guangdong province, China.
-Extensions opened on 28 December 2022 put the network at 609.5 km of trackage, operating on 16 lines with 369 stations.

-Shenzhen Metro is the 4th longest metro system in China and 4th longest in the world as of that date despite having only opened on 28 December 2004.
-By 2035 the network is planned to comprise 8 express and 24 non-express lines totaling 1142 km of trackage.
+The Shenzhen Metro (深圳地铁) is the rapid transit system of the city of Shenzhen in Guangdong Province, China.
+The newest lines and extensions which opened on December 27, 2024 put the network at 609.5 km of trackage.
+It currently operates on 17 lines with 409 stations.
+Despite having only opened on December 28, 2004, the Shenzhen Metro is the 5th longest metro system in the world.
+By 2035, the network is planned to comprise 8 express and 24 non-express lines totaling 1142 km of trackage.

 Current system

-Currently the network has 609.5 km of route, operating on 16 lines with 369 stations.
+Currently the network has 609.5 km of route, operating on 17 lines with 409 stations.
 Line 1, Line 4 and Line 10 run to the border crossings between the Shenzhen Special Economic Zone and the Hong Kong Special Administrative Region at Luohu/Lo Wu and Futian Checkpoint/Lok Ma Chau, where riders can transfer to Hong Kong's MTR East Rail line for travel onwards to Hong Kong.

 Line 1

-Line 1, formerly known as Luobao line runs westward from Luohu to Airport East.
+Line 1, formerly known as Luobao line, runs westward from Luohu to Airport East.
 Trains operate every 2 minutes during peak hours and every 4 minutes at other times.
 The line is operated by SZMC (Shenzhen Metro Group).
 Line 1's color is green.